Austrian syndrome: Signs and symptoms

 The presentation of Austrian syndrome includes symptoms from all three of the triad: pneumonia, endocarditis, and meningitis.
 Cough-producing mucus, shortness of breath, and chest pains during cough are associated with pneumonia.

 Diagnosis

 Early diagnosis of Austrian syndrome is beneficial.
 The disease is usually diagnosed later in an individual's life because it mostly affects older Caucasian men.
 Multiple tests are performed to determine if an individual has Austrian syndrome.
 Bacterial cultivation is the main method in diagnosing Streptococcus pneumoniae.

 Rapid diagnostic test is when a liquid sample of the ear or nasal discharge is collected.
 In terms of Streptococcus pneumoniae, it is also used to confirm the causative bacterium.

 X-Ray imaging of the chest is performed to determine lung inflammation and aortic regurgitation.

-Electrocardiogram is used to measure the sound waves of the heart.
+Echocardiography is used to look at the valves, and blood cultures are taken to isolate the bacteria.
 A physical exam is performed on lung and heart cavities and a spinal tap is also performed to collect cerebrospinal fluid.